SafaeHana/Graph-Theory/README.md

 To get started with the Graph Theory GUI, simply download the project and run the main script.
 Follow the on-screen prompts to select your desired graph and algorithm options.

 ## Requirements
-The Graph Theory GUI requires Python 3 and the following libraries to be installed on your machine:
+The Graph Theory GUI requires Python3 and the following libraries to be installed on your machine:

 - tkinter: for creating the GUI interface
 - numpy: for generating random graphs